Bluehost vs Siteground Overview

 Bluehost.com vs Siteground -Performance: Server Location, Speed, and Uptime

 Speed and uptime usually determine the performance of a web host service provided.
-However, the location of the servers are can also affect speed and uptime.
+However, the location of the servers can also affect speed and uptime.

 - Siteground: it has an excellent spread in terms of server location.
 Its data centers are spread across three continents.
 There is one in Chicago- US, three in London, Milan, and Amsterdam- Europe, and in Singapore-Asia.
 It’s worth noting that these locations are highly strategic and they, therefore, offer amazing web hosting speeds.